EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 ~~~
 total 60M
 -rwxr-xr-x.
-1 auser group 60M Jun 13  2023 hello-world.sif
+1 auser group 91M Jun 13  2023 lolcow.sif
 ~~~
 {: .output}

 ### Running a Singularity container

-We can now run a container based on the `hello-world.sif` container image:
+We can now run a container based on the `lolcow.sif` container image:

 ~~~
-$ singularity run hello-world.sif
+$ singularity run lolcow.sif
 ~~~
 {: .language-bash}

 ~~~
-RaawwWWWWWRRRR!!
-Avocado!
+TBC
 ~~~
 {: .output}

-The above command ran a *hello-world* container based on the container image we downloaded from Singularity Hub and the resulting output was shown.
+The above command ran a *lolcow* container based on the container image we downloaded from the online repository and the resulting output was shown.

 What just happened?
-When we use the `docker container run` command, Docker does three things:
+When we use the `singularity run` command, Singularity does three things:

 | 1.
 Starts a Running Container | 2.
 Performs Default Action | 3.
 Shuts Down the Container
 | --------------------|-----------------|----------------|